kottans/mock-repo/README.md

 I'm glad to be here.
 I didn't work with Git so tight, so almost everything was new and difficult for me but I nailed it :) The coolest thing that I liked is learngitbranching.js.org .
 This is a good interactive program for learning git commands, I had a lot of fun using it.

-## Hello!
-I'm Anna.
-Thank you for the opportunity to participate in such a cool project.

-## Hi!
-My name's Serafim.
-Nice to meet you!

-## Hello!
-My name's Kyryl.
-Nice to meet you!

-## Hello everybody!
-My name is Yevhen/ Let's do it!!!

 ## Hello, kottans!
 My name is Eugene and I'm glad to join this course